 Yes.
 We are offering low-interest, Member Relief loans for existing Members.
-If you qualify, there will be no payment for up to six months.
+If you qualify, there will be no payment for up to 90 days.
 Please call (512) 498-2277 to share your situation and see how we can help or apply online.

 Yes.
 Members affected by COVID-19 may be able to skip payments on existing consumer loans and credit cards.
 Please call (800) 252-8311 to share your situation and see how we can help.

 We are working with Members affected by COVID-19 who need assistance with their existing UFCU mortgage payments.
 Please call (800) 240-4214 to share your situation and see how we can help.

 Yes.
 Your deposits with UFCU are federally insured by the NCUA for up to $250,000 per Member.
 Learn More

 We are not certain.
 We will continue to monitor the situation and will open when the CDC and public health officials say it is safe to do so.
-Please call us at (512) 467-8080 with any questions.
-We have extended our Member Services hours, and are here to help during these difficult times.
+Please call us at (800) 252-8311 to schedule an appointment.

 Due to a nationwide disruption of coin circulation, the Federal Reserve has temporarily placed limits on coin availability.
 There is a limit of one roll of quarters per Member per day.